Codium-ai/mgmt-portal-docs/docs/teams-admin/manage-team.md

 To create a new team:

-1. On the Codium dashboard, select the "**My Team**" tab, then click on the "**Create Team**" button.
+1. On the Qodo dashboard, select the "**My Team**" tab, then click on the "**Create Team**" button.

     ![create_team](../assets/create_team.png)